Yeamy/SQLDataSet/README.md

     /**
      * @param t
-     *           any other base type field has been unserialized
+     *           any other base type field has been deserialized
      * @param field
      *           using field.getName() to distinguish same type.
      * @param rs